KohaILS/koha-manual-zh-cn/source/acquisitions.rst

      update the 'basket closed' date, which in turn will cause your 'late order' calculations to be incorrect.

+     **Note**

+     You cannot re-open a basket that is attached to a basket group.
+The re-open basket button will be greyed out.

 ..
 Instead, follow the procedure below.
 ..
 Is this still valid?
 ..
 To cancel an order: